🗽 Free New York Landlord Forms

 Must Be Notarized

-Sworn statement proving service of notices.
-Required for Housing Court.
-Server must be 18+, not landlord.
+Sworn statement proving notice was served.
+Required for Housing Court filing.
+Server must be 18+ and not the landlord.
 Must be notarized.
-Dynamic fields by service method.

 Create Affidavit →